-I didn’t have to do a heck of a lot of formal business development built the previous iterations of my business and I was happily served by a website that primarily showed off a bunch of portfolios but didn’t include too much info about myself or my services.
-I did a tremendous amount of corporate events.
-Planners were referred to me by others, who then took a look at my work and, once trusted that I could operate a camera, reached out about their gig.
-There wasn’t a whole lot to tell.
+I didn’t have to build a lot of formal business development in the previous iterations of my business and I was happily served by a simple website that showed off a bunch of portfolios but didn’t include too much info about myself or my services.
+Corporate Events were my core revenue stream.
+Event Planners or Production Managers or Communications Directors that were referred to me through various networks would take a look at my work and, once under the impression that I could operate a camera, reached out about their gig.
+There wasn’t a whole lot to it.

 Boy are those days over.

 As I mentioned in a previous post, I am attempting to transition from a Corporate Event photographer that booked the occasional headshot or portrait session to a Headshot and Portrait photographer that books the occasional corporate event.

 That means making a lot of people in the Washington, DC area aware of my work and convincing a few of them that they totally need what I have to offer.

 What a daunting task!
 I generally like to operate under the radar, so this will be an interesting exercise.